I've extracted the edits that Don made at the IPP WG meeting in Tampa so

-This is a working group product, which has been discussed since early 2001,
+This is a working group product, which has been thoroughly discussed since

-and I believe that we now have working group consensus on its adequacy.
+mid 2000, and I believe that we now have working group consensus on its

 The purpose of a working group Last Call is in the style of "speak now or